-Size: Typically a small pool, the most common sizes we build are 4m x 3m and 5m x 2m, that aside as with all concrete pools the size is flexible.
+Size: Typically with a small pool the most common sizes we build are 4m x 3m and 5m x 2m.
+That aside, as with all concrete pools, the size is flexible.
 Work out what best fits your area, lifestyle and family.
 Depths are also important.
-We find that with small pools a flat bottom is most practical so it does not become steep.
+We find that with small pools, a flat bottom is most practical so it does not become steep.
 A deep pool can be great to jump in and exercise, but not relaxing if you have to tread water all the time.
 Shallow pools can be good for kids and easy to heat.

 Seats and Benches: As well as entry steps it can be great to include some large underwater seats or ledges to lay on and relax.
 These are great when coupled with the spa effects mentioned above.